Azure-Samples/iot-edge-samples/java/simulated_ble/README.md

 | ------------------------ | -------------------------------------- | ---------------------- | ---------------------- |
 | Temperature data message | Parse and construct a new JSON message | Structure JSON message | `ConverterModule.java` |

 This module is a typical Azure IoT Edge module.
-It accepts temperature message from another module (a hardware module, or in this case our simulated BLE module); and then it normalizes the temperature message to a structured JSON message (including appending the message ID, setting the property of whether we need to trigger the temperature alert, and so on).
+It accepts temperature messages from other modules (a hardware module, or in this case our simulated BLE module); and then normalizes the temperature message in to a structured JSON message (including appending the message ID, setting the property of whether we need to trigger the temperature alert, and so on).

 ```java
 @Override